linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

-# Supporting Risk Managment and IT Governance
+# Supporting Risk Management and IT Governance

 ## Risk Management